Mentalab-hub/explorepy/docs/usage.rst

 **record-data**

-Connects to a device and records ExG and orientation data into 2 separate files.
+Connects to a device and records ExG and orientation data into two separate files.
 Note that in CSV mode there will be an extra file for the marker events.
 In EDF mode, the data is actually recorded in BDF+ format (in 24-bit resolution).::

     Options: